KingdomFirst/RockBlocks/CheckIn/Manager/ReadMe.md

 ![Images/PersonOptions](https://user-images.githubusercontent.com/81330042/115042860-7a103700-9e99-11eb-8105-48df431b7246.png)

-> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;1</span> **Move All** Allows you to move everyone checked into this location to a new location and/or group.
+> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;1&nbsp;&nbsp;</span>**Move All** Allows you to move everyone checked into this location to a new location and/or group.
 Imagine you have a spill on the carpet in one of your rooms.
 You want to move all the kids from one room to another so you can clean it up, the move all button gives you an easy way to do that.
 Your leaders will still have an accurate count and list of who should be in which room.
 >
-> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;2</span>**View Labels** Allows you to view all the labels that printed when someone checked it.
+> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;2&nbsp;&nbsp;</span>**View Labels** Allows you to view all the labels that printed when someone checked it.
 It also gives you the ability to reprint their label with the same security code.
 This is very helpful when a child rips or spills on their label.
 You can print another label with the same security code so it will still match the parent's label at pickup.
 Printing relies on the device having a default printer.
 >
-> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;3</span>**Move** Allows you to move just one person to a new location and/or group.
+> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;3&nbsp;&nbsp;</span>**Move** Allows you to move just one person to a new location and/or group.
 >
-> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;4</span>**Checkout** Allows you to checkout the person.
+> <span style="padding-left: 30px; margin-right: 10px; width: .8em;background: #d21919; border-radius: 100%; color: white; text-align: center; display: inline-block;">&nbsp;&nbsp;4&nbsp;&nbsp;</span>**Checkout** Allows you to checkout the person.